10 Call Center Quality Monitoring Best Practices for Process Improvement

 Quality for the agent then becomes a “check the box activity” and not part of the natural transaction process.
 The agent stops focusing on the customer and centers his or her attention on getting a high CSAT score.

 The key, however, is to keep things simple by measuring only those activities that are truly important.
-That enable agents to provide the customer with a quality experience rather than completing an all-too-detailed checklist.
+That enables agents to provide the customer with a quality experience rather than completing an all-too-detailed checklist.

 4. Use a Different QA Form for Each Business Line